oracle-livelabs/analytics-ai/ontology-mapping/1-overview-and-highlights/overview-and-highlights.md

 * Pass the model a synthetic dataset including lexicon elements and text variants to be mapped.
 * Assess the quality of the model response.
 * Have a conversation with the data, providing your own text variants to map.
-* As time permits, leverage a Jupyter notebook to access models using an API.

 ## Learn More